 s have promised, for instance, to cut welfare by £12 billion, and their pledge not to raise taxes means that the budget deficit will be addressed through spending cuts, which will likely hit the poor hardest.
 And Cameron’s plans to “protect essential services against strikes” appear to many on the left as a code for a feared evisceration of union power.

-George is a law grad from Aberdeenshire who has been an SNP member since 2011.
+Gavin is an Economics student who has been an SNP member since 2014.

 National Events and Fundraising Officer – Theo Forbes

 Director of Campaigns – Malcolm Mitchell